 Contributing to a group enterprise—whether a class project or a company—requires an understanding of our both own potential contributions and those of others.
 This balanced “I-Thou” understanding focuses our contributions, helps us listen, informs when we should lead and when we should follow, and fosters humility—a fundamental quality for getting along with others.
 By shielding our children from situations in which they are may not be the best, brightest, or the most competent in the group, we rob them of opportunities to appreciate others, understand their unique contributions, and function effectively as part of a team.

 Sooner or later, despite our best efforts at hiding it, the secret will come out: life is hard.
 Despite our national allergy to anything difficult or unpleasant, we know that stress is essential for the development of any organism.
 Life without stress can lead to physical, emotional, social, intellectual, and spiritual atrophy.
 Of course, sitting passively in hardship or wallowing in how difficult our lives are doesn’t do much for personal growth either.

-But normalizing stress by talking about it, making it okay, and encouraging problem solving instead of fight or flight, can help young people develop resiliency they need to persist and succeed.
-Self esteem that can’t survive the bumps of adult life is fragile and, at best, of limited value.
+But normalizing stress by talking about it, making it okay, and encouraging problem solving instead of fight or flight can help young people develop the resiliency they need to persist and succeed.
+Self-esteem that can’t survive the bumps of adult life is fragile and, at best, of limited value.